• About TTT

 Dogwood Lunch Train Aboard The Texas State Railroad

-And since laid back seems to be a theme, relax to the sound of the metal rails beneath the seat as a passenger aboard the Dogwood Lunch Train, and taste a little bit of East Texas while riding the Texas State Railroad.
+And since laid back seems to be a theme, relax to the sound of the metal rails beneath the seat as a passenger aboard the Dogwood Lunch Train and taste some East Texas while riding the Texas State Railroad.
 Broaden your senses with a specially curated meal aboard a vintage passenger train car for a four-hour journey.
 Offered every Saturday during the Texas Dogwood Trails Celebration.

 Passengers will enjoy the arrival of spring as they gaze out the picture windows across the landscape in the same fashion as it was to travel 100 years ago.
 The journey crosses 24 bridges, and the piney woods are home to over 100 species of birds, including the endangered Red-cockaded Woodpecker.